open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/instrumentation.md

 ## Metrics

-### Initialize Exporter and Reader
+### Initialize exporter and reader

 Initialize an exporter and a reader.
-In this case, we initialize an OStream Exporter which will print to stdout by default.
+In this case, you initialize an OStream Exporter which prints to stdout by default.
 The reader periodically collects metrics from the Aggregation Store and exports them.

 ```cpp